L1cardo/l1cardo.github.io/source/_posts/App Tracker.md

 11. Trust AltStore.
 12. Tap the "Open in AltStore" button located above.
 13. AltStore will now install the app.
 Wait until it finishes.
-14. Open unc0ver and jail​break!
+14. Open App Tracker and enjoy!

 ### Windows